 Making your own fresh homemade pesto couldn’t be more simple.
-Here I’ll show you exactly how to make basil pesto in the tastiest way possible – Hungry now?
-Jump to Recipe
+Here I’ll show you exactly how to make basil pesto in the tastiest way possible!

 So grab that jar of store bought jar of pesto and throw it out the window.
 Hmm, actually just use the rest of it before someone gets hurt, but after that you’ll never have to buy a premade jar again! *victory dance*